HuiduRep: A Robust Self-Supervised Framework for Learning Neural Representations from Extracellular Recordings

 \subsection{Architecture of HuiduRep}

 The overall architecture of HuiduRep is illustrated in Figure 1.
-Inspired by BYOL \cite{grill2020bootstraplatentnewapproach}, our framework also consists of two main branches: an online network and a target network.
-The target network is updated via a momentum update based on the online network’s parameters, which are frozen during training.
+Inspired by BYOL \cite{grill2020bootstraplatentnewapproach} and MoCo-v3, our framework also consists of two main branches: an online network and a target network.
+The target network, which is frozen during training, is updated via a momentum update based on the online network’s parameters.

-The key difference lies in the introduction of a DAE within the online network, which is designed to reconstruct the original signals from the augmented views generated by the view generation module.
+The key difference lies in the introduction of a DAE within the online network, which is designed to reconstruct the original spike representations from the augmented views generated by the view generation module.
 This DAE serves as an auxiliary module to guide representation learning.
-Moreover, we replace the original ResNet encoder \cite{he2015deepresiduallearningimage} in BYOL with a Transformer encoder \cite{vaswani2023attentionneed}.
+Moreover, we replace the original ResNet encoder \cite{he2015deepresiduallearningimage} with a Transformer encoder \cite{vaswani2023attentionneed}.
 Before feeding the input views into the encoder, we also apply cross-channel convolution to better capture the characteristics of spike waveforms.
 During training, only \textit{View 1} is fed into the DAE branch, while \textit{View 2} does not participate in the denoising task.

-Furthermore, the contrastive learning branch adapts the MoCo v3 style \cite{chen2021empiricalstudytrainingselfsupervised}, where representations from positive pairs (\textit{query} and \textit{key}) and in-batch negative samples are compared.
+Furthermore, the contrastive learning branch adapts the MoCo-v3 style \cite{chen2021empiricalstudytrainingselfsupervised}, where representations from positive pairs (\textit{query} and \textit{key}) and in-batch negative samples are compared.
 For contrastive learning, we adopt the InfoNCE loss \cite{oord2019representationlearningcontrastivepredictive}, while for denoising, we employ the mean squared error (MSE) loss:

-Here $q$ denotes the query vector output by the prediction head of the online network, $k^{+}$ represents the positive key generated by the target network for the same sample and $k^{-}$ refers to the negative keys, which are the outputs of other samples in the same batch passed through the target network. $\tau$ is a temperature hyper-parameter.
+Here $q$ denotes the query vector output by the prediction head of the online network, $k^{+}$ represents the positive key generated by the target network for the same sample and $k^{-}$ refers to the negative keys, which are the outputs of other samples in the same batch passed through the target network. $\tau$ is a temperature hyper-parameter \cite{wu2018unsupervisedfeaturelearningnonparametric} for $l_{2}$ -normalized $q$ and $k$.
 For MSE loss, $v$ is the embedded feature obtained from the original input, while $\hat v$ is the reconstruction produced by the DAE.
-We apply a standard MSE loss to measure the reconstruction quality.\cite{wu2018unsupervisedfeaturelearningnonparametric} for $l_{2}$ -normalized $q$ and $k$.
+We apply a standard MSE loss to measure the reconstruction quality.
 The overall loss function of the model is a weighted sum of the denoising loss and the contrastive loss.